The Tribunal has a President and Tribunal members who make decisions under the Act.

 When the Tribunal holds hearings, it usually sits in panels of three.
 One member of the panel is a lawyer, one is a psychiatrist, and the third is a community member.

 Tribunal members are independent statutory officers appointed by the Governor on the recommendation of the Minister.
 They do not work for the hospital or health service treating the patient.

-The Tribunal has two full-time legal members, four part-time legal members, and eight sessional legal members.
+The Tribunal has five part-time legal members, and four sessional legal members.

 Sessional Legal Members

 Kristy Bradshaw (since 2022)

 Robert Lilley (since 2023)